Konstantin Meladze: Early life

-Konstantin Meladze was born on 11 May 1963 in Batumi to Shota and Nelly Meladze, who were engineers.
+Was born on 11 May 1963 in Batumi to Shota and Nelly Meladze, who were engineers.
 Konstantin has a brother, Valery (1965) and a sister, Liana (1968).

 Career

-Konstantin has composed and produced songs for artists such as Valery Meladze, Nu Virgos, Yin-Yang, Vera Brezhneva, Albina Dzhanabaeva, Sofia Rotaru ("Ya zhe yego lyubila" and "Odin na svete") and Polina Gagarina.
+Has composed and produced songs for artists such as Valery Meladze, Nu Virgos, Yin-Yang, Vera Brezhneva, Albina Dzhanabaeva, Sofia Rotaru ("Ya zhe yego lyubila" and "Odin na svete") and Polina Gagarina.
 He has also composed songs for a number of films, including Lilya 4-ever and a Russian 2003 version of Cinderella (Золушка) and Hipsters.

 In 2016 and 2017 he was a judge at Vidbir, Ukraine's National Selection for the Eurovision Song Contest.

 Music video appearances

 Personal life

 Konstantin was married to Jana Meladze in 1994; they have three children: Alice (2000), Liya (2004) and Valery (2005).

 He married Ukrainian singer Vera Brezhneva in 2015.
+The couple divorced in 2023.
+The alleged reason for the split was their disagreement over Meladze continuing to own real estate in Russia and work in the Russian music industry following the Russian invasion of Ukraine.